This post was contributed by TravelPledge.

 2) DON'T: Add Every Business to Your List

-After listing your organization's contacts and personal connections, you may feel the need to grab the yellow pages and contact every local business for a donation.
+After listing your organization's contacts and personal connections, you may feel the need to contact every local business for a donation.

 However, you'll spend loads of time churning through your list, and your pitch will feel impersonal.
 Rather, filter targets based on where you can make a compelling pitch.